plexguide/Unraid_Intel-ARC_Deployment/README.md

 When installing Tdarr, you may see an option to deploy both a Tdarr Server and a Tdarr Node in one container.
 To simplify troubleshooting, it’s recommended to deploy them separately.

 1. Install the **Tdarr Server** via the Unraid App Store (ensure it’s labeled “Tdarr,” not “Tdarr Node”).
 2. Name it something identifiable, like “Tdarr_Server.”
+(I use - Server)
 3. Ensure the server IP is set correctly, usually your Unraid server’s IP.
 4. Set the internal node option to **False**, so you’ll deploy a separate node later.